Offline Deployment

 sealos run

-command on the first node of the Kubernetes cluster; currently, external nodes are not supported for cluster installation. - It is recommended to use a clean operating system to create the cluster.
+command on the first node of the Kubernetes cluster.
+Currently, nodes outside the cluster are not supported for cluster installation. - It is recommended to use a clean operating system to create a cluster.
 Do not install Docker manually.

 - Published supported Kubernetes versions.